Masked Intruder

-Masked Intruder is an anonymous American punk rock band from Madison, Wisconsin, United States.
+Masked Intruder is an anonymous American rock band from Madison, Wisconsin.

 The members of the band are Intruder Yellow (bass, backing vocals), Intruder Green (rhythm guitar, backing vocals), Intruder Red (drums, backing vocals), and Intruder Blue (lead vocals, lead guitar).
 The band claims Intruder Yellow is currently in jail.
 They are known for wearing different colored ski masks and shoes on stage, using color-coded instruments, and never revealing their identities in publicity photos.
 They are also known for their early pop punk sound with their fast-paced songs, usually about love.
 Their self-titled debut album was released by Red Scare in 2012 and then re-released by Fat Wreck Chords in 2013.
 When live and sometimes in videos, Masked Intruder is watched by Officer Bradford, a cop who acts as a hypeman for the band and a plot device for the band's music videos.

 History

 Formation and Masked Intruder (2010-2013)

 Intruder Blue and Intruder Green claim to have met and formed the band while in jail.

-The band has claimed their first show was at Woof's in their hometown of Madison, Wisconsin.
+The band has claimed their first show was at The Frequency in their hometown of Madison, Wisconsin.